ibm-cloud-docs/virtualization/install-vmware-centos-5x-64-bit.md

 - Proceed with “yes”

-- Once this completes, make sure you do not configure another NAT network.
+- After this completes, make sure you do not configure another NAT network.

 * *“Do you want to be able to use host-only networking in your virtual machines?”*